Skip to main content

 Rating: 4.8/5

-Sift is a knowledge management platform that organizes employee profiles, skills, and organizational data into a searchable directory with advanced filtering and org chart visualization.
+Sift is a knowledge management platform that helps organizations build a searchable directory of employee profiles, skills, and organizational structure.

 Who Is Sift Best For?